-7.3 All players must remove all jewellery at the start fo the game.
+7.3 All players must remove all jewellery at the start of the game.
 This includes any watches, wristbands, rings, necklaces, FitBits etc. External body piercings can be taped down.
 Umpires will have final say on what constitutes as dangerous and have the power to remove any players from the game who do not comply to this rule.

-7.4 Teams will be provided bibs to wear at the venue.
+7.4 Teams are to provide their own bibs to wear at the venue.

 8.1 Teams can make substitutions at quarter intervals.
 Should a player leave the court for injury or illness, a substitution can be made.
 Substitutions or team changes made during an injury or illness break must involve the injured or ill player.